Xenofon-Chiotopoulos/N-body-Simulation/README.md

 ![Getting Started](Results/100_year_sim.JPG)

 These results are not very reprsentative so a loglog graph is used below to better visulaize the resutls.
+The loglog graph is ideal for these results as it increaces the visual effect of the variance in time taken.

 ![Getting Started](Results/loglog_100_year.JPG)